Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

 \subsection{Uncertainty in Code Generation Models}

-Code generation models, like the ones we consider in this paper, are large language models that have been trained or fine-tuned for the task of generating computer code.
-A language model is a system that predicts the conditional probability of a token (which may be a character, word, or other string) given either the preceding context or, in some cases, its surrounding context~\cite{bengio2003neural,radford2019gpt2,bender2021stochastic}.
+Code generation models are large language models that have been trained or fine-tuned for the task of generating computer code.
+A language model is a system that predicts the conditional probability of a token (a character, word, or other string) given either the preceding or surrounding context~\cite{bengio2003neural,radford2019gpt2,bender2021stochastic}.
 In the case of code generation models, the context may include, for example, prompts, comments, and previously written code.
-Blocks of recommended code are generated by sampling one token at a time.
+Blocks of recommended code are then generated by sampling from these distributions, one token at a time.
 Language models range from simple n-gram models to vastly more sophisticated and expressive models based on modern self-attention architectures like the transformer~\cite{vaswani2017attention}, but all share this common structure.

-The conditional probability of the model producing a particular token in a given context---what we refer to in this paper as the \emph{generation probability} of the token---can be viewed as one particular localized notion of the model's uncertainty.
-Thus it is natural to consider revealing the generation probability to end users in order to convey the uncertainty of generated code.
-Indeed, \citet{ibm} propose highlighting low probability lines of code, and OpenAI's online playground interface \cite{playground} includes an option to highlight individual tokens with either high or low generation probability.
+The conditional probability of the model producing a particular token in a given context---what we refer to as \emph{generation probability}---can be viewed as a localized notion of the model's uncertainty, and can be directly revealed to end users.
+Indeed, \citet{ibm} propose highlighting low probability lines of code, and OpenAI's online playground interface for their completion API \cite{playground} includes an option to highlight individual tokens with either high or low generation probability.